Our Practical Nursing (PN) program has certain application requirements and deadlines.

 - Follow the instructions that you receive in a return email from Admissions to confirm your intent to enroll.

-- The TEAS can only be taken one time during the application period
+The TEAS can be taken ONCE during the application dates.
+Minimum required benchmarks:

 - Total Score: 55%